What is Camp Kesem?

 Camp Kesem UC Davis is a free week-long camp for children ages 6-16 whose parents have, had, or have passed away from cancer.
 Campers participate in a range of activities including arts and crafts, swimming, hiking, athletics, drama, and various nighttime activities.
 Each night before bedtime the campers participate in “cabin chats” which is an activity where they can share their stories and express their emotions with peers in similar family situations.
 We have also extended our age group to include teens 17-18 in our new Counselor-in-Training program to encourage them to seek out positive leadership experiences as they head towards college and beyond.

 The first Camp Kesem™ project was founded at Stanford University in 2000 as a project of Hillel at Stanford, a nonprofit serving Jewish students at the University.
 The project was developed by a group of student leaders who sought to create a magical summer camp experience for children in need.
 After assessing the needs of the community, the students found that children who have/had a parent with cancer comprised an under-served population who could benefit from a summer camp experience with peers who faced similar challenges.

-UC Davis Camp Kesem was founded in 2005, and has held 8 successful camps.
-We are expanding our camp every year; our goal for 2014 is to reach 120 campers!
+UC Davis Camp Kesem was founded in 2005, and has held 9 successful camps.
+We are expanding our camp every year; our goal for 2015 is to have two separate weeks of camp!